databugs/change-data-capture-with-pyflink/README.md

 3. **Create a secrets file**
     This file will hold all the environmental variables needed for the setup to be successful.

-    All the vairables can be found in this `./config/app.txt`, but we need it in a `.env` file in the root directory.
+    All the variables can be found in this `./config/app.txt`, but we need it in a `.env` file in the root directory.

     ```
     cp ./config/app.txt .env